ruihildt/roller-derby-board/README.md

 ### Technologies

 This is using HTML Canvas to draw the board, and the MediaRecorder API for the audio recording.
-The video is saved as webm and is actually scaled up from what is shown in the browser (it apparently is a potential issue in terms of performance).
+The video is saved as webm and is actually scaled up from what is shown in the browser.

 ### About the LLM usage